microsoft/VoTT/README.md

  2. Load a new video that the model has not been trained on
  3. Configure a new or load a previous tagging job
  4. Apply model to new video using Ctrl/Cmd + R
- 5. Specify a the model path and a temporary output directory<br>
+ 5. Specify a model path and temporary output directory<br>
     ![](media/6_Review.jpg)
  6. When the model finishes processing, validate tags, re-export and retrain it
  7. Repeat step 1 on new videos until the model performance is satisfactory